Immunotools/igscout/README.md

 # igscout
-A tool for de novo inference of D genes using Rep-seq data; analysis of CDR3 diversity; finding VDDJ recombination
+A tool for de novo inference of D and J genes using Rep-seq data; analysis of CDR3 diversity; finding VDDJ recombination

 Usage: